History of gravitational theory

 In physics, theories of gravitation postulate mechanisms of interaction governing the movements of bodies with mass.
 There have been numerous theories of gravitation since ancient times.
 The first extant sources discussing such theories are found in ancient Greek philosophy.
-This work was furthered by ancient Indian, medieval Islamic physicists and European scientists, before gaining great strides during the Renaissance and Scientific Revolution, culminating in the formulation of Newton's law of gravity.
+This work was furthered through the Middle Ages by Indian, Islamic, and European scientists, before gaining great strides during the Renaissance and Scientific Revolution—culminating in the formulation of Newton's law of gravity.
 This was superseded by Albert Einstein's theory of relativity in the early 20th century.